Steve Jordan, music lover-visionary-Polaris Music Prize founderHear the latest podcast with this Kickass Canadian

 Let the music set you free

-“(Music) kind of means everything,” says Steve.
+“(Music) kind of means everything,” he says.
 “I could probably live without my favourite restaurant food or my favourite DVDs, my favourite books, all those things.
 It would be harder to live without my favourite recordings.
 Music possesses your mind and your heart like nothing else.”

 * * *